-Searching for green renovations to create a sustainable home?
-There are many benefits to making energy-efficient upgrades, including reducing your carbon footprint, tax incentives, and lower energy bills.
-Plus, most of these improvements are home features that buyers want, so they increase the resale value of your property.
+Want to make your home more energy-efficient?
+There are many benefits to having a sustainable home, including tax incentives, reducing your carbon footprint, and lower energy bills.
+Plus, most of these improvements are home features buyers want, so they can increase the resale value of your property.
 Ready to go green at home?
-Discover eco-friendly projects that will beautify your space below!
+Check out these 15 eco-friendly projects to enhance your space!

-An easy and inexpensive energy-efficient home idea is to replace your current incandescent light bulbs with LED versions.
-One Energy Star certified light bulb lasts 15 times longer and uses 70-90% less energy than incandescent bulbs.
-While LED lights can cost up to $8 a bulb, each can save $100 per light bulb over its lifespan.
-Another pro tip is to invest in smart light bulbs that can be controlled through an app or smart speaker to ensure that energy isn’t wasted by accidentally leaving lights on in your home.
-Exterior lights can also be switched to LED versions to make the most of energy savings.
+An easy, inexpensive, and energy-efficient home improvement is to replace incandescent light bulbs with LED bulbs.
+One ENERGY STAR certified light bulb lasts 15 times longer and uses up to 90% less energy than an incandescent bulb.
+While LED light bulbs cost around $5 a bulb, LED lighting can save your household around $225 in energy costs per year.
+Or invest in smart lighting that can be controlled through an app or smart speaker to easily track and control your energy use, even when you aren’t at home.
+Another green tip is to switch your exterior landscape lighting to LED versions to save even more energy!

 Get a Smart Thermostat

 There’s a reason programmable thermostats continue to grow in popularity!
 Smart thermostats can be programmed to adjust the temperature when no one’s home or when everyone is headed to bed.
 This green home improvement requires minimal effort and investment, and can save your household up to $200 a year.
 More recent models of this energy-efficient home feature can even decrease your energy bill by 10%.